 I thought to myself that fifteen years ago I might have been slightly embarrassed walking arm in arm through a crowded mall with my grandmother – but not today.
 The sheer joy on her face was enough to make me realize that I was glad I could be the one she was holding on to.
 Glad that I was able to bring her such happiness with nothing more than my time and attention.

 She had a big smile on her face, almost as though she was more than approving of my walking partner and me.
-I guess it’s rare to see a young man taking some time to walk with his grandmother’s arm in arm in public, and when you do this it cause a bit of a surprise.
+I guess it’s rare to see a young man taking some time to walk with his grandmother’s arm in arm in public, and when you do this, it causes a bit of a surprise.

 Continuing passed the carousel grams whispered to me, “Do you remember me putting you on there?”
 Sometimes forgetful, I couldn’t believe she remembered that event from long ago.
 While it was something I recalled, I wasn’t sure it would be that memorable to her.
 I guess while she was busy making countless memories for me, I was leaving a little impression on her as well.